Knowing Isn't Understanding: Re-grounding Generative Proactivity with Epistemic and Behavioral Insight: Behavioral Foundations of Proactivity

 As a result, proactive agents scale initiative without scaling restraint.
 Overreach does not reliably incur social, reputational, or institutional cost, nor is it consistently marked as inappropriate rather than merely suboptimal.
 This gap suggests that importing behavioral proactivity into agent design without its boundary conditions risks amplifying precisely the failures that behavioral theory was developed to constrain.

-\textbf{Discussion. } Behavioral theories of proactivity provide a rigorous account of how initiative should be bounded by role scope, authority, and recoverability.
+\textbf{Discussion.} \textit{Behavioral Constraints Without Epistemic Validity}: Behavioral theories of proactivity provide a rigorous account of how initiative should be bounded by role scope, authority, and recoverability.
 Models such as the inverted doughnut specify \emph{where} proactive action is appropriate by regulating deviation from prescribed responsibilities.
 What they do not specify is whether an actor’s understanding of the situation itself warrants intervention.
-As a result, behavioral accounts constrain proactivity along a single dimension—initiative—while leaving epistemic validity unmodeled.
+As a result, behavioral accounts constrain proactivity along a single dimension, initiative, while leaving epistemic validity unmodeled.

 This limitation becomes consequential for agents, that lack access to the social and institutional signals that make behavioral boundaries legible.
 Regulating initiative alone is therefore insufficient.
 Proactive agents must also be constrained by what can legitimately be claimed to be understood.
 This motivates the need for a joint account that couples epistemic and behavioral considerations in proactive action.